MTV Classic (UK & Ireland)

 MTV Classic was a British pay television music channel from Paramount Networks UK & Australia.
 The channel was launched in the United Kingdom and Ireland on 1 July 1999 as VH1 Classic.

 It focused on music videos and music specials from the 1960s onwards, sometimes featuring music videos and concert footage from as early as at least the 1940s or 1950s, such as Bing Crosby's "White Christmas" from 1942.
 It also aired videos from the 2000s and early 2010s.
 Every November and December from 2013 until 2021, MTV Classic played Christmas-themed music branded as MTV Xmas.

 "Video Killed the Radio Star" by The Buggles, the first video to air on the original MTV in 1981, was also the first music video to be played when the channel was rebranded as MTV Classic on 1 March 2010.

 History

+Viacom announced the creation of three new channels for Sky Digital in 1999: VH1 Classic, MTV Base and MTV Extra.

 Since the rebrand, Viacom had rebranded other international channels as MTV Classic.
 On 1 May 2010, VH1 Australia was rebranded as MTV Classic and on 10 January 2011, MTV Networks Europe launched an Italian version of the same channel, replacing MTV Gold.

 MTV Classic began broadcasting in widescreen on 6 March 2012.

+Closure

-On 31 March 2022, the channel closed down, and was replaced by MTV 80s.
+On 31 March 2022, the channel closed down on all platforms, and was replaced by MTV 80s.
 The final video played on the channel was "Goodbye" by Spice Girls.